 For media theorist Friedrich Kittler, the addressability of the pixel provides the conditions of possibility for what he calls the virtualization of optics.
 Where the physical camera lens once embodied the laws of optics in order to model and extend the human eye, software now simulates the camera and all other forms of optical hardware.
 The pixel's implied receptacle, the two-dimensional Cartesian grid, acts as an invisible placeholder, an organizing principle intimating neighbor relationships that provide affordances for all manner of filtering, processing and image recognition proper to computer vision and computer graphics, the analysis and synthesis of the technical image.

-Custom software (Java, Processing, OpenGL, Nodejs), MacMini, Full HD video projector, plexiglass screen, dimensions variable
+Custom software (Java, Processing, OpenGL, Nodejs), MacMini, Full HD video projector, variable dimension large two-way screen

 - Snap + Share, San Francisco Museum of Modern Art, 2019, Curator - Clément Chéroux